xrysamuel/CS2303-FileSystem/doc/Report.md

 };
 ```

-Each entry stores the name and inode ID of a subdirectory or file.
-It is important to note that subdirectories and files do not store their own names.
+Each entry contains a subdirectory or file's name and its corresponding inode ID.
+Notably, the files and subdirectories themselves do not store their names within their own structures.

-When implementing the `cd` command, we can leverage the tree-like nature of directories by using a recursive approach.
-For example, to access "path/to/target," we can first change to the "path" directory and then recursively call `cd`, this time targeting "to/target."
+The `cd` command leverages the tree-like nature of directories by using a recursive approach.
+For example, to navigating to "path/to/target," we first change to the "path" directory and then recursively call `cd`, this time targeting "to/target."

-It should be noted that we treat ".." and "." as two actual directory entries, equivalent to having a pointer pointing to the parent node in a tree data structure.
+Crucially, ".." and "." are treated as two actual directory entries, acting as pointers to the current and parent directories.
 If we don't do this, accessing the parent directory would become exceptionally difficult since we would need to traverse from the root directory each time.

 ### 4.7 Multi-users

-The permission management model in this project is fully consistent with Linux.
-Specifically, our permissions are represented by `rwxrwxrwx`, where each character has the following meanings:
+The permission management model is fully consistent with Linux's `rwxrwxrwx` scheme:

 - The first three characters represent the owner's permissions: `r` for read, `w` for write, and `x` for execute.
 - The second three characters represent the group's permissions.
 - The third three characters represent permissions for other users.

-Each type of permission corresponds to a uint16 integer, which is stored in the mode field of the inode.
+Each type of permission corresponds to a `uint16` integer stored in the mode field of the inode.

-To support multiple users, we provide following commands:
+Multi-user support is provided via these commands:

-- `cacc <account> <password>`: Change account.
+- `cacc <account> <password>`: Changes to an existing account.
 If the user account does not exist, it will be created.
-If the account already exists, the current session will switch to the specified user.
-- `rmacc <account> <password>`: Remove account.
-This command deletes a user account.
+- `rmacc <account> <password>`: Removes an account.
-- `chmod <filename> <#mode>`: Change mode.
-This command changes the mode of the file with the specified name.
+- `chmod <filename> <#mode>`: Changes a file's mode.

-By default, when a user creates a file or folder, the permissions are set to `rwxr-xr-w`, which means that other users cannot modify the file or folder.
+By default, when a user creates a file or folder, the permissions are set to `rwxr-xr-x`, preventing modification by other users.

-To implement the above functionalities, we have designed a special directory called "passwd" (inode_id = 1) in the root directory.
-As the name suggests, its function is similar to `/etc/passwd` in Linux.
-It stores information about each user in the form of entries.
-The structure of each entry is as follows:
+A special `passwd` directory (inode_id = 1) in the root mimics Linux's `/etc/passwd`, storing user information as `acc_entry_t` entries:

 ```c
 struct acc_entry_t